Sarcasticbot/Sarcasticbot.github.io/index.md

 # About me <img height="60" src="https://raw.githubusercontent.com/Sarcasticbot/Sarcasticbot.github.io/main/assets/Jai shree ram bro.gif"/>

-* ➲ A powerful and awesome telegram group managment and music player that give you spam free and fun environment for your groups :)
+* ➲ A powerful and awesome telegram group management and music player that gives you spam free and fun environment for your groups :)
-* ➲ Written in python and taken mongo db as database 🥀
+* ➲ Written in Python and taken Mongo DB as database 🥀

 * ┏•❅────────────────────❅•┓
 * ↠ Uptime » May be always full time